d3ska/d3ska.github.io/_posts/2021-10-08-solid-the-first-5-principles-of-object-oriented-design.md

 ![img]({{site.url}}/assets/blog_images/2021-10-08-solid-the-first-5-principles-of-object-oriented-design/IP5.png)

-And therefore John Doe will not have to implement actions that he is not capable of performing:
+And therefore John Smith will not have to implement actions that he is not capable of performing:

 ![img]({{site.url}}/assets/blog_images/2021-10-08-solid-the-first-5-principles-of-object-oriented-design/IP6.png)